JOTTMEDIA/jottmedia.github.io/content/en/blog/was-ist-eigentlich-eine-vektorgrafik.md

 strongest advantage.
 Pixel images are unbeatable when it comes to detailed graphics and textures, photorealistic representation. realistic representation.
 They are also super easy to handle and create.
-However, if you enlarge such an image too too much, it becomes grainy and blurred.
+However, if you enlarge such an image too much, it becomes grainy and blurred.
 Many people then say: pixelated.

 ![Vector graphic vs. pixel image](/images/Vector graphic%20vs.%20Pixel image.jpeg)